willagc/willagc/README.md

 My name is Will.
-In my current role I provide technical support with an emphasis in Linux, Networking, and Cloud.
+I provide technical support in my current role emphasizing Linux, Networking, and Cloud.